pdxparrot/assets/SETUP.md

 # Packages

-* Add release packages
-  * Asset Bundle Browser
 * Add preview packages
-  * Android Logcat (optional)
+  * Android Logcat if desired
-  * HD/Lightweight Render Pipeline (optional - whichever best fits the project)
+  * HD Render Pipeline if desired
-  * Burst/Entities (if using ECS)
+  * Burst/Jobs (if using ECS)
+    * Unity Netcode if doing multiplayer

 # Asset Store Assets

 * DOTween (not Pro)
-  * Make sure to run the setup
+  * Make sure to run Setup DOTween
-  * Make sure to create the Assembly Definition
+  * Make sure to run Create ASMDEF
   * Make sure to enable DOTween in the PDX Party Parrot Project Settings
 * If using Spine, download the latest Spine-Unity package (currently 3.8+) and import it
   * Assets/Spine* must be added to the .gitignore to prevent committing this